 Most of the surf break valuation cases are focused on epic spots like Punta de Lobos, but dozens of other waves are also endangered and have no legal protection or any type of management from their local governments.
 Surf & Nature Alliance pays attention to those waves as well.

 We believe in the original values of surf culture, its philosophy, and way of life.
 We believe in the need of living in harmony with nature, inspiring the change towards the search of a more sustainable world.
 Furthermore, surfing resources are now permitting wealth and development in the form of blue economies.
 These economies are valued by the most advanced public strategies and politics.

 The National Surfbreak Protection Program for Chile began focused on the threatened waves of Pichilemu.

-In 2016, Surf & Nature Alliance began lobbying and finally found recognition from Chilean local authorities.
+In 2016, Surf & Nature Alliance began working with local coastal communities and Chilean authorities.

-In 2017, our Manifesto for the Waves Protection was also publicly ratified by the Municipality of Pichilemu.
-The authorities officially accepted the value of surfbreaks and surfing as a natural and cultural heritage, as well as a sportive and socio-economic strategic resource for their local communities.
-This project has shown how the empowering of local groups and the involvement of local government is an essential part in the process of conservation and coastal management at different levels.
+For the first time in history, authorities officially accepted the value of surfbreaks and surfing as a natural and cultural heritage, as well as a sportive and socio-economic strategic resource for Chilean local communities.

-This program began in 2016 with lobbying and technical support actions to several administrations in the country.
-In 2017 the first great milestones were achieved: The 1st Surf Reserve of Chile recognized and declared by the local public administration.
+This program began in 2016 in collaboration with the local communities and administrations in Chile.
+We gave technical and scientifical support to several administrations around the country.
+In 2017 the first great milestones were achieved:

 PICHILEMU SURFING RESERVE